whatfuturedotlol/annas-goodreads/README.md

+Firefox addon that injects links on goodread pages, that link to searches on [Anna's Archive](https://annas-archive.org/) for the corresponding books.

 ### Todo list
 - [ ] only test for new books after scrolling: test 1s, 2s, 5s, 10s, and 15s after scrolling, then give up